IBMTechSales/klp-think2022-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README - Copy.md

         sudo chmod 777 ./config.ini

-        When prompted, enter the sudo password for ibmdemo: passw0rd
+        When prompted, enter the sudo password for ibmadmin: passw0rd

 3. Edit the **config.ini** file to reference the new